JJWilson1991/CDVGA_Project_JJW/README.md

 Raw Data is located in the raw_data subfolder, within the data folder.
 This contains the files "SCWDS_CDVdata", "Canine_Distemper_Virus_Reports", "2013_GAcensus_data" and "GA_County_Area".
 The contents of these raw data are detailed in "CDV_codebook".

 ## Processed Data
-Processed Data is located in the processed_data subfolder.
-The code to process the data is with processing_code inside of the code folder.
+Processed Data is located in the "processed_data" subfolder.
+The code to process the data is with "processing_code"" inside of the "code" folder.

 ## Data Exploration and Analysis
 The files to run the various explorations and analyses on the cleaned data are within "processing_code", inside of the "code" folder.
 Figures of interest are saved as png files with the "results" subfolder.